 Illinois imposes a few requirements on individuals seeking divorce.
 These include:

 Your marriage might not last forever.
-If your marriage is over, speak with an experienced divorce lawyer about the divorce process and what you can expect from it.
+If your marriage is over, speak with an experienced divorce lawyers about the divorce process and what you can expect from it.
 Contact our team at Demetrios N. Dalmares & Associates, Ltd. today to schedule your free legal consultation in our office.